-Section 10.554(1)(i)3., Rules of the Auditor General, requires that we address noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-In connection with our audit, we identified instances of non-compliance with the requirements of Section 28.35(2)(d), Florida Statutes, as disclosed in Appendix A. We did not audit the Clerk's response to this matter, which is also provided in Appendix A, and, accordingly, we express no opinion on it.
+Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
+In connection with our audit, we did not have any such findings, with the exception of finding 2017-001 noted above.